 Anyway, so on to things that I actually did in Egypt!

 On the first day of my 2 day Cairo visit, we first visited the Step pyramid of Djoser at Saqqara, the oldest pyramid on earth and the one that lead from the mastaba shaped pyramids to the smooth great pyramids.
 After walking around there, we went to visit the Mastaba of Ti which is one of the best decorated mastabas from the old kingdom.
 They did a great job preserving the drawings etched into the outer layer of plaster on the inner walls.
 We had a chance to go inside and walk around the tomb.
 It was really cool to see the pictures depicting life back in Ancient Egypt.
 One of the best things about visiting this site was actually seeing the boarder between the Sahara desert and the flood plain/oasis on either side of the Nile.
-The fertile land and all of it’s green trees and grasses just hit an invisible barrier and the desert stretches on and on after that.
+The fertile land and all of it’s

 After this we headed back to Giza to get some lunch at a hotel that had a view of the great pyramids.
 It was crazy just driving past them.
 I mean, in Italy there were roads just kind of driving around the Coliseums and such, but these are one of the ancient wonders of the world, the only ones still standing, and there is just a road driving right in front of them.